 In addition to the internal programs, all contract analytical laboratories participate in external QA programs.
-The QA programs generate data that are readily recognizable as objective packets of results.
-The external QA programs typically consist of the contract laboratories analyzing a sample of unknown composition provided by various DOE- or EPAapproved proficiency-testing supplier organizations.
-The organizations know the true composition of the sample and provide the contract laboratories with a data report on their analytical performance.
-The sources of these programs are laboratories within DOE and the commercial sector.
+These QA programs generate data that are readily recognizable as objective packets of results.
+The external QA programs typically consist of the contract laboratories analyzing a sample of unknown composition supplied by various DOE- or EPA-approved proficiency-testing supplier organizations.
+The supplying organizations know the true composition of the sample and provide the contract laboratories with a data report on their analytical performance.
 The following sections describe the external QA programs in which contract analytical laboratories may be required to participate.

-9.3.2.1 EPA Water Pollution and Water Supply Performance Studies by most states for laboratories performing analyses of water samples for regulatory programs.
+9.3.2.1 EPA Water Pollution and Water Supply Performance Studies

+Participation in the Water Pollution Program and the Water Supply Program studies is required by most states for laboratories performing analyses of water samples for regulatory programs.
 The Water Supply Program is used by the state of Tennessee to certify laboratories for drinking water analysis.
 To maintain a certification, a laboratory must meet a specified set of criteria relating to technical personnel, equipment, work areas, QA/QC operating procedures, and successful analysis of QA samples.
 This program is also used by other states as part of their certification programs.
 Participation in the Water Pollution program satisfies the EPA and NPDES program requirement for laboratories performing Clean Water Act analyses to participate in a Discharge Monitoring Report Quality Assurance Program.